ilrd/Digit_Recognizer/README.md

 ## Technical Details
 The model is a CNN trained on only 3000 digits from MNIST dataset and additional ~1000 digits drawn by me.
-The model building and training performs in src/modeling/model.py.
+The model building and training perform in src/modeling/model.py.

 The additional digits are needed because pure MNIST doesn't serve as a good example of digits drawn using computer mouse/touchpad.
 Hence, handmade data was necessary to build a digit recognizer with sufficient